iamvivien/iamvivien.github.io/README.md

 The application comes with 3 different stages that allows the player to select via a drop-down list.

 Lastly, once the player has selected the ideal stage, a "Start Game" button will become visible.
-The game will begin once the button is selected.
+The game will begin once thecstart button is selected.
+Should if the player wants to exit the application, he can just simply click the logout button.

 ### **For SCTF Members:**